-Difference between the two methods is that a power washing machine uses heated water.
+The difference between the two methods is that a power washing machine uses heated water.
 However, the pressure washer does not use heated water, just the power of the supercharged water itself, with added detergents if necessary.
 If you plan to clean a particularly grimy, mildewy, greasy, or salt-encrusted area, you may find that a power washer’s heated water is more effective.

-When should you power wash vs pressure wash?
+When should you power wash vs. pressure wash?

-Now that you know the difference between power washer and pressure washing, it’s common to want to tackle everything with the hot water option.
+Now that you know the difference between power washers and pressure washing, it’s common to want to tackle everything with the hot water option.
 After all, a good steam cleaning sounds like a great idea for most surfaces and materials.
 You’d rather take a nice hot shower than a cold one!

 However, power washing is not the best option for all surfaces.
 For instance, brick, concrete, and masonry to much better with pressure washing and targeted detergents.
 As the name suggests, power washing tends to be too powerful for certain materials.
 Pressure washing is a far better solution for softer surfaces, such as wood, siding, and tiles.

 With all that said, make no mistake – a pressure washer in the hands of a professional is more than capable for most commercial and domestic jobs.
 If you have any questions or concerns about whether pressure washing or power washing is best for your surfaces, we are always happy to help.
 Our skilled team is glad to answer your questions.